mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 #### Setonix
 Check if databases you require are available in the folder `/scratch/references` (more details in the [Reference datasets](https://support.pawsey.org.au/documentation/display/US/Pawsey+Filesystems+and+their+Usage#PawseyFilesystemsandtheirUsage-Referencedatasets) section of the [Pawsey Filesystems and their Usage](https://support.pawsey.org.au/documentation/display/US/Pawsey+Filesystems+and+their+Usage) document).
 If they are not provided there, [contact Pawsey helpdesk](help@pawsey.org.au) first to see if they can add it to the shared folder.
 If not, proceed with the installation yourself (below).
 #### Lyra
+{% include callout.html type="warning" content="COLLECT INFO AND FILL THIS IN." %}

 ## Download databases if they are not provided
 ### BLAST nucleotide sequence database (NT)
-The following command will create a script ```download_blastdb.sh``` that downloads a perl script update_blastdb.pl which will download and decompress all the necessary components of the NT database.
+The following command will create a script ```download_blastdb.sh``` that downloads a perl script update_blastdb.pl which will download and decompress all the necessary latest components of the NT database.
 {% include callout.html type="note" content="Make sure to create a folder where you will store the database first and then change the paths before you execute the command." %}
 ```bash
 cat <<EOF > download_blastdb.sh